ZenDevMaster/LinuxRMM-Script/README.md

 If you don't mind running unsigned Linux agents, you can install them for Tactical RMM with this script.

+# Super Easy Way - If your already have TacticalRMM Agents Running
-If you want to use TacticalRMM to use this script to deploy the new agents for you, upload the 'tactical_rmm_update_linux_agents.sh' file in this repository to Settings -> Script Manager in your TRMM console, and then instruct the system to run it on your Linux agents.
+If you want to use TacticalRMM to use this script to deploy the new agents for you (using the older installed agent), upload the `https://github.com/ZenDevMaster/LinuxRMM-Script/blob/main/tactical_rmm_update_linux_agents.sh` file in this repository to Settings -> Script Manager in your TRMM console, and then instruct the system to run it on your Linux agents.
+Set a long timeout so the system will let it run for at least a few minutes.

-# Usage
+# Manual Usage
 Download the script that matches your configuration

 ### Tips